 Finally, consumers are now more conscious of how they get their food, and it’s becoming important to more people daily.

 Having high-quality standards and a planet-conscious approach takes a bit more work and time, and the costs are a simple reflection of that.

 What is the Difference Between Whole Foods and Trader Joe’s?

 Whole Foods is known for its selection of organic and non-GMO products, which is the company’s foundation.
-Although Trader Joe’s offers an organic product line that is well designed and presented, their selection is more limited than what is found at Whole Foods.
+Although Trader Joe’s offers an organic product line that is well designed and presented, its selection is more limited than what is found at Whole Foods.

 Both Trader Joe’s and Whole Foods offer a great shopping experience.
 As previously mentioned, Whole Foods have a larger selection of organic products than Trader Joe’s.
-Whole Foods also has a good variety of allergen-free products in its selection of food and health and beauty products.
+Whole Foods also has a good variety of allergen-free products in its selection of food and health, and beauty products.